 The kitchen is bracketed on the short ends of its rectangular shape by a casual dining area and butler's pantry.
 "The pantry is my favorite element here," Rao says.
 "I saw it as and enclosed closet, framed by an arch, in the negative area under the stairway.
 I thought it would be a practical space for pantry storage.
 Nancy took it from there."

 Unexpected color and pattern update the classic furnishings in a cozy eat-in kitchen.

 Comfort and beauty don't have to be mutually exclusive - at least when designer Nancy Taylor Lynch is on the scene.
 For the dining area in her Gastonia, North Carolina, eat-in kitchen, Nancy focused on color and timeless pieces in creating a family dining area.
 Her five essential elements:

-1. Lighting: A burnished bronze fixture hangs low over the pine table, cast a warm light and producing a comfy country french effect.
+1. Lighting: A burnished bronze fixture hangs low over the pine table, casting a warm light and producing a comfy country french effect.

 2. Fabric: A richly detailed print with fruit depicted in full color contrasts perfectly with a rusty-red solid and a blue-and-white plaid.

-3. Seating: French chairs, reupholstered in contrasdting fabrics and filled with generous padding, offer inviting resting spots for a busy family to gather around the table.
+3. Seating: French chairs, reupholstered in contrasting fabrics and filled with generous padding, offer inviting resting spots for a busy family to gather around the table.

 4. Window treatments: The tailored valance frames three print panels like pieces of art.
 Tasseled fringe provides softness and dimension.